Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: CMB temperature and polarisation bispectrum and templates

 In this paper, we are interested in a joint analysis where both equilateral and orthogonal non-Gaussianity exist.
-For the joint analysis, we introduce a new set of non-linear parameters, $\hat{f}^i= (\hfnleq, \hfnlorth)$, which are related to $f_i=(\fnleq, \fnlorth)$ as
+We therefore introduce a new set of non-linear parameters, $\hat{f}^i= (\hfnleq, \hfnlorth)$, which are related to $f_i=(\fnleq, \fnlorth)$ as

-where the template Fisher matrix $F_{ij}$
+where the template Fisher matrix $F_{ij}$,

 encodes the overlap between the two observational templates in $\ell$-space.
-The new parameters, $\hat{f}^i$, take into account the contamination from the other type of non-Gaussianity; they are equivalent to $f_i$ only if there is no correlation between the two estimators, that is if $r= F_{ij}/(F_{ii} F_{jj})^{1/2}=0$.
+The new parameters, $\hat{f}^i$, take into account the contamination from the other type of non-Gaussianity; they are equivalent to $f_i$ only if there is no correlation between the two estimators, that is if $\,r= F_{ij}/(F_{ii} F_{jj})^{1/2}=0\,$.